beinghaziq/beinghaziq/README.md

-Hi 👋 My this is Haziq
+Hi 👋 This is Haziq
 ===============================

 Senior Software Engineer